 Nobody knows why we started eating tapas 😉 These are some possible explanations:

-- And we should not forget that eating small portions of food before the main meal it is quite popular in both Jewish and Muslim cultures that are an essential part of our heritage.
+And we should not forget that eating small portions of food before the main meal is quite popular in both Jewish and Muslim cultures that are an essential part of our heritage.

 Where does it come from:

-- Everybody is quite sure about where in Spain the tradition started; it was in Andalucia.
+Everybody is quite sure about where in Spain the tradition started; it was in Andalucia.
 And became very popular in Madrid at the beginning of the 20th century.
-It was then when the newspapers started using the word “tapa,” and in 1936 the RAE (Royal Spanish Academy) added the gastronomic meaning of the word tapa to the Spanish language dictionary.
+It was then when the newspapers began using the word “tapa,” and in 1936, the RAE (Royal Spanish Academy) added the gastronomic meaning of the word tapa to the Spanish language dictionary.

 Eating & drinking:

-- As you can see the relationship between food and wine is the main issue here, and the size of both the tapa and the amount of alcohol it is quite important too.
+As you can see, the relationship between food and wine is the main issue here, and the size of both the tapa and the amount of alcohol it is quite essential too.

 The real typical way of eating tapas is :